 Blue chip artists are those whose values are the most stable and are no longer subject to trends, fashion symptoms and speculations.

-It is important that if you want to buy individual works of art, you probably want to buy works that you not only make you wealthier, but also happy.
+The important thing to remember is that if you want to purchase individual works of art, you probably want to buy ones that will not only make you wealthier but also happy.

 If you invest 10,000 euros in a painting that you think is ugly just because you expect its value to increase, then you miss the fun and the joy of investing in art objects instead of investing in less aesthetically coming assets.